 - And much more

-The program requires 18 credit hours of core courses like Information Governance, Enterprise Risk Management, and Information Technology in a Global Economy.
-You will also complete 21 credit hours in one of four content specialty areas:
+The program requires 18 credit hours of core courses like Information Governance, Enterprise Risk Management, and Information Technology in a Global Economy and 18 hours in one of five content specialty areas:

 - Information Technology